eosnetworkfoundation/grant-framework/applications/notaryoftrust.md

 ## Additional Information

 We would like to know if there is a way for EOS to apply for a CA/Root cert for this project?
 This would help create a moat around this community and technology.
+This would also be used as a public utility for other services that need notorization of documentations.